b-lukaszuk/BS_wJ_eng/contents/canvas.md

 canvas = fill(getBgColor(:gray), 30, 60)
 ```

+> Note.
+Using `const` with mutable containers like vectors or dictionaries
+> allows to change their contents later on, e.g., with `push!`.
+So the `const`
+> used here is more like a convention, a signal that we do not plan to change
+> the containers in the future.
+If we really wanted an immutable container then
+> we should consider a(n) (immutable) tuple.
+Anyway, some programming languages
+> suggest that `const` names should be declared using all uppercase characters
+> to make them stand out.
+Here, I follow this convention.

 Next, we want a way to properly display canvas (`printCanvas`) and to clear it
 (`clearCanvas!`).
 This last method will allow us to erase an incorrect drawing
 and try again and again if we need to.